 Space-saving design combined with no-frills comfort is the trademark of Denit’s 36 rooms, spread over the top 5 floors of the narrow Gothic building and all decked out with pale wood and white furnishings.
 Large windows let in plenty of light, and Ikea lamps cast their muted glow once night falls.
 Shelving systems concealed with hanging shades host plasma TVs and iPod docks, whilst small desks and free WiFi are welcome additions for workaholics.
 Best of all are the wonderful beds - we slept beautifully during our first stay and again during a revisit.

-Rooms are split into 4 categories - S (small), M (small double), L (larger double) and XL (largest double).
+Rooms are split into 5 categories - Tiny, Cozy, Design, Superior and Superior+.
 The only real difference is size, so choose according to how much time you're likely to spend at the hotel.
 All are double-glazed, but if you like to slumber without a single sound (or turn off the air conditioning and sleep with the window open), ask for a room giving onto the interior courtyard.
-XL rooms can be made up as twins on request and have space for a baby cot; the latter has a single sofabed to accommodate a third adult or child.
+Design, Superior and Superior+ rooms can be made up as twins on request and fit a baby cot; the latter has a single sofabed to accommodate a third adult or child.

 Bathrooms are concealed behind frosted glass doors, though the sinks are in the room with you.
-Power showers are great for washing away city dust, but avid soakers should plump for an XL room, some of which have tubs.
+Power showers are great for washing away city dust, but avid soakers should plump for a Superior room, most of which have tubs.